JJNod88/jjn-pp2-tbc/README.md

 <details><summary>Bug List</summary>
 <br>
+Below is a list of bugs and their fixes throughout the project

 * In my event listeners, I tested with console.log and it worked with a message.
 I then changed the console.log to a function, but nothing happened.
     * fix: I hadnt actually created the function, so it was displaying 'theGame is not defined'.
 This prompted me to create the main game function that consisted of my game logic.